 Today, schema markup is rather easy.
 Schema is type of “language” if you will that “marks-up” your page with important information about the author, reviews, location, and structured data elements.
-Using schema markup can help a high ranking page earn that featured snippet at the top of the page, also referred to as the zero position.

 Not every query will return a SERP with a featured snippet.
 Therefore, it would not be possible at that moment to earn the zero position, but Google could change that at any time.
 You could, however, steal the featured snippet from someone else that has it.

 To clarify, you wouldn’t be stealing it, you’d be earning it.